Chain-Analytica/undp-data-challenge/frontend-app/README.md

 * weed detection : upload an image or select a sample image of a plan and detect the weed/crop classification
 * nutrition requirements : upload an image and recieve nutrition requirements for the plant
 * crop health : recieve real time data on humidity, temperature, soil N2 level of the crop from sensor data

+## To run type below commands
+npm install
+ng serve

+You can access the application at : http://localhost:4200/